gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## member

-Test whether or not a key exists in a map
+Test whether or not a key exists in a `ReadonlyMap`.

 **Signature**